sirLisko/shazamify/README.md

 ~~**UPDATE**: Unfortunately the _Chrome Extension_ was taken down from the store because it used the word Shazam.
 Anyway the good news is that you can still enjoying it with a manual installation :)~~

+### DEV note

+Every change of the extension is creating a new extension `id` hence a new redirect url needs to be updated in the Spotify dev console.

 ## Screenshot

 ![screenshot](./images/shazamify.png)